 \subsection{Results}

-To effectively assess the effectiveness of our approach, we conducted experiments in three aspects: the first involves in-distribution experiments, including $2\times$ and $3\times$ experiments.The second is out-of-distribution experiments where we tested the results under the $4\times$.
+To comprehensively assess the effectiveness of our approach, we conduct experiments in three aspects: the first involves in-distribution experiments, including $2\times$ and $3\times$ experiments.The second is out-of-distribution experiments where we tested the results under the $4\times$.
 The third involves experiments with non-integer scale factors, testing the results under the $2.4\times$.